 • particular qualifications you possess that are applicable to the project

 • itemized budget including rationale and all costs, e.g., travel, lodging, supplies.
-Please use the budget worksheet provided above.
+A budget worksheet template is provided in the online application.

 The budget must be realistic and concrete, including the cost of living away from home, if applicable.
 It should also include the names and addresses of any contacts/connections you have made with hosts/sponsors in your destination, not merely an estimate of possible costs.
 Those proposals with the most realistic budgets will be looked upon most favorably.